pelodelfuego/word2vec-toolbox/readme.md

 We __suspect__ _'understandable human level'_ semantic __to be approximated by a linear combinaisons of lower resolution tied together__ (notebook to come).

-Beside this, as exposed in notebook, __a cartesian approach of the vector space may not be the best fit__ to understand how the dimensions are tied together.
+Beside this, as exposed in notebooks, __a cartesian approach of the vector space may not be the best fit__ to understand how the dimensions are tied together.

 Important results